Is Subletting Illegal?31-10-2023 | Illegal Activity

-The increase in rent prices and a shortage of affordable housing is leaving many people no choice but to find themselves involved in the business of subletting.
-Subletting however, makes a victim out of both a landlord and a subtenant.
+The increase in rent prices and a shortage of affordable housing have led many tenants to resort to subletting.
+However, in reality subletting makes a victim out of both a landlord and a subtenant.
 The rules around subletting can be quite confusing for a landlord.
-Is it ok, or not?
-Compared to other illegal activities, how bad can subletting really be?
+Is it legal, or not?
+You may say to yourself that compared to other illegal activities, how bad really is subletting?
 It depends on a few different factors.
-Subletting can present itself in a few different ways; sometimes it’s unproblematic, but sometimes it can become a real issue.
+Subletting can present itself in various ways; sometimes it’s unproblematic, but sometimes it can become a real issue.

 What is subletting?

-By definition, subletting is when a tenant lets out part of the property that they are renting to another tenant.
-Landlords can take legal action against tenants if they sublet their property unlawfully; such as if they sublet without permission or if their tenancy agreement states that they are not permitted to sublet but they do it anyway.
-Most commonly, a person takes out a tenancy with a landlord or letting agent in the normal fashion, but then never actually moves in.
-Money is the motive here, as the tenant would usually then re-let the property to another subtenant for more money in order to make a profit.
-In other instances, the tenant might move into the property initially for a short while to avoid arousing suspicion, before then continuing to sublet.
+Often, a person takes out a tenancy with a landlord or letting agent, but then never actually moves in.
+Money is the motive here since the tenant then re-lets the property to another subtenant for more money to make a profit.
+In other instances, the tenant might move into the property for a short while to avoid arousing suspicion, before then continuing to sublet.

 How do I know if my tenant is illegally subletting?

 It’s time to get your detective head on and look out for the subtle signs that could mean that your tenant is subletting without you knowing.
 Sometimes it just comes down to thinking logically.
 For instance, if your tenant is a single person and your property is much larger than they would need based on who is listed on the tenancy agreement, then this should be your first red flag.
 Why are they paying to rent out a property with that much wasted space?